Intel-bigdata/SSM/docs/block-level-ec.md

 <img src="./image/block-ec-read.png" width="437" height="127" />

 SmartDFSClient will leverage DFSClient to read file content.
-If there is no data corrupted, SmartDFSClient will just read data and return the data back to applications directly.
+If there is no data corruption, SmartDFSClient will just read data and return the data back to applications directly.

 Case 3.
 Read corrupted block EC file
 ----------------------------